 The final calculation will give you the number of panels necessary to provide sufficient energy for your average daily usage.
 When calculating the number of panels you need or want, also consider how much roof space you have to hold your panels.

-A large roof allows you to purchase more panels at a lower efficiency rating to reach your energy needs.
+A large roof allows you to purchase more panels at a lower efficiency rating to meet your energy needs.
 A small usable roof area or a roof that has areas in the shade may require a lower number of panels at a higher efficiency rating.
 Your total solar solutions expert will be able to provide you with guidance in this area.

-How Many kWh Do Solar Panels Produce?
+How Many KWh Do Solar Panels Produce?

 The production level of your solar panels depends on how much sunlight your panels receive.
 This varies by the part of the country you reside in and the time of the year.
-If you live in an area with less sun, you will need more panels on your home to produce power.
+If you live in an area with less sun, you will need more panels in your home to produce power.

 If you have a home in Yuma, Arizona, which is the sunniest place in the U.S., you will require a smaller solar panel system than a home in St. Clair, Michigan, where the weather is more temperamental.
 Both homes can become 100% dependent on solar power, but the Michigan home will require a larger system.